MRWilliamsGit/InvestmentInsight/README.md

 ----------
 Main St. vs. Wall St. - Pushing Back Against the Establishment
 <br>
 <br> Hedge funds and other financial institutions are know for colluding and profiting off a insder trading and other shared secrets.
 In 2021, GameStop, an American video game retailer, experienced a short squeeze initiated by the Reddit's subreddit r/wallstreetbets.
 Reddit is a social news website that started the retail vs. establishment movement in investments.
-nce then, Reddit and subreddits like r/wallstreetbets has been used as reference for investment recommendations and discussion.
+Since then, Reddit and subreddits like r/wallstreetbets has been used as reference for investment recommendations and discussion.

 GameStop Short Squeeze:
 <br>